JamesAGarcia/liferay-learn/docs/commerce/latest/en/commerce-roles-and-permissions/commerce-roles-reference.md

 # Commerce Roles

-User roles are used to group together the permissions necessary for accessing and using Liferay applications and resources.
+User roles group together necessary permissions for accessing and using Liferay applications and resources.
 Each role can be scoped to an instance, Site, Organization, Asset Library, or Account.
+This scope determines which permissions can be assigned to the role.
+Each permission also has its own scope, which determines the context in which the applications and resources can be accessed and used.
 See [Understanding Roles and Permissions](https://learn.liferay.com/dxp/latest/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.html) for more details.

 Commerce includes four out-of-the-box Commerce roles: Account Administrator, Account Member, Buyer, and Order Manager.
 While these roles may satisfy your business/Commerce needs, other common roles include: Catalog Manager, Inventory Manager, Shipments Manager, Instance Order Manager, and Discount Manager.

+Each Commerce role groups together , to address needs in specific use cases.

 ```note::
    For Liferay 7.3.x and earlier Commerce versions, Sales Agent is also included as an out-of-the-box role.